AppWerft/Ti.LiveQuery/README.md

 To solve this problem, we introduce Parse LiveQuery.
 This tool allows you to subscribe to a `ParseQuery` you are interested in.
 Once subscribed, the server will notify clients whenever a `ParseObject` that matches the `ParseQuery` is created or updated, in real-time.

+The module is heavy WIP and not ready for production.

 ## Use the module

 ```